LauraHaq/bikesharing/README.md

  - Tableau

 ## Results
+#### Using Jupyter Notebook
-- Tripduration transformed:
+- Tripduration data type changed to datetime:

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/convert_datetime.png)

-    - Above image shows tripduration data type was changed into datetime by

-- Dataframe exported into a new file witout index.
+- Transformed dataframe exported into a new file witout index:

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/output_part2.png)

-- Line graph of all users' duration with an hour filter.
+#### Using Tableau Public
 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/tripdurations.png)

-- MultiLine graph of each gender of duration with gender and hour filters.
+Line graph of all users' duration with an hour filter.
+Relevant data is in hour "0" because all trip durations were listed under 1 hour to get needed data.
+Line graph peaks at a bike ride of 5 minutes.

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/tripdurations_gender.png)

-- Heatmap of bike trips by hour by day of week.
+MultiLine graph of each gender of duration with gender and hour filters.
+Also filtered down to hour "0" to show rides lest than an hour long.
+Male and Female spike at five minute care rides.
+Unknown gender types show no peaks in thee data but that it rises at five minutes then drops at 30 minute.

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/trips_by_weekday.png)

-- Heatmap shows number of trips by gender for each hour of each day of the week with gender filter.
+Heatmap of bike trips by hour for each day of the week.
+The maps shows very high usage at 8:00 am and 5-6:00pm Monday through Friday.
+Saturtday and Sundays show there is an increase at 9:00am the bikes stay steady in use until drops off at 8pm.

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/tripts_by_gender.png)

-- Heatmap shows number of trips for each usertype and gender for each day with user and gender filters.
+Heatmap shows number of trips by gender for each hour of each day of the week with gender filter.
+Shows a strong heat reading with high number of rides for "MALES" versus "FEMALES" or "UNKNOWN".
+For those who reported a gender showed the same pattern as previous heat map with highest usage during commuting hours of 8am and 5pm while "UNKOWN" shows a strong usage during the visiting hours to New York City on the weekends.

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/usertrips__gender_weekday.png)

-- Bar graph shows peak hours of August.
+Heatmap shows number of trips for each usertype and gender for each day with user and gender filters.
+When filtering to "Customer" we learn that the peaks are now on the weekends.
+Also those who did not report thier gender had more usage on the weekends while both "MALES" and "FEMALES" showed highest uses during commute hours on the weekdays overall.

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/Aug_peakHours.png)

-- Map using geophraphical data to map ending locations of bike trips filter by birth year.
+Bar graph shows peak hours of August.
+Clearly shows the spikes of use during commute hours.
+Also, there is a bar on each hour of the day.

 ![here](https://github.com/LauraHaq/bikesharing/blob/main/images/End_locations.png)
+Map using geophraphical data to map ending locations of bike trips filter by birth year.
+Bikes are being utilized to access all areas of New York City for all areas of interest.

+## Summary